 The Zenana Enclosure was a reserved area for the royal women.
 The most impressive is the Lotus Mahal at the right side corner of the enclosure.
 In the middle of the complex is the Queen’s Palace but only the basement is what’s left of it.
 Until today the Queen’s Palace is the largest palace excavated in and around Hampi.
 At three corners of the complex are three watchtowers.
 It’s said that the soldiers and guards were eunuchs.

 When you follow the path you reach the Elephant Stables, a few temples and the Guard’s Quarters.
-The complex is know an open garden space.
+The complex is now an open garden space.
 It’s one of the two places where visitors have to pay an entrance fee.
 With this ticket you can also get into the Elephant Stables and the Vittala Temple but is only valid for 1 day.
 So you have to visit the Zenana Closure, the Elephant Stables and the Vittala Temple on the same day if you don’t want to pay a double entrance fee.

 Mahanavami-dibba